France Work Visas and Permits

 - Documents proving medical coverage

-- Documentary evidence of means of livelihood for the period of stay in France
+- Documentary evidence of means of livelihood for the length of stay in France

 - Letters of reference, academic transcripts, and other supporting evidence of socio-professional situation